-New York Butcher Shoppe will open in Dilworth near Ru San’s sometime during the week of September 16.
+New York Butcher Shoppe is now open in Dilworth near Ru San’s.

 Co-owner Antonio Tillery describes the business as an “old-school” butcher shop.